Etihad Airways to stop operating Boeing 777-300ER jets this year

-Autos & TransportationEtihad Airways to stop operating Boeing 777-300ER jets this year

-Abu Dhabi's Etihad Airways will no longer operate Boeing (BA.N) 777-300ER jets after this year, its chief executive said on Wednesday, as it accelerates planes to become a smaller airline.
+DUBAI (Reuters) - Abu Dhabi’s Etihad Airways will no longer operate Boeing 777-300ER jets after this year, its chief executive said on Wednesday, as it accelerates planes to become a smaller airline.

 State-owned Etihad is targeting to return profit in 2023 as part of a five-year restructuring plan that it has accelerated during the pandemic that has crippled the air travel industry.